Qwik-Zyme L Study

 by Justin Hall of UW-Steven’s Point.

-The presence of fats, oils, and greases (FOG) is a major concern for the municipal wastewater treatment plants.
+The presence of fats, oils, and wastewater grease (FOG) is a major concern for the municipal wastewater treatment plants.
 Presence of FOG in waste water treatment systems can lead to buildups which can cause blockages and ineffective wastewater treatment.
 The point of entry of these FOG can be from numerous sources such as; industry, restaurants and homeowners.
 Regardless of the source, once it reaches the treatment facility it can be difficult to remove.

 The presence of these FOG, especially in colder weather conditions can cause for less desirable wastewater flora to form such as the filaments Microthrix parvicella and Nocardia.
 This is because the ‘good’ bacteria that are responsible for the treatment of wastewater have a difficult time breaking down fats, oils and grease.
 Filamentous bacteria can also be responsible for the presence of foam in wastewater treatment processes because of their ability to float on the surface.

-The objective of this study was to determine the effectiveness of the Qwik-Zyme L (QZL) biocatalyst, a wastewater additive developed and produced by AquaFix Inc. The addition of QZL, according to product labeling, aids in the removal of fats, oils and greases from wastewater.
+The objective of this study was to determine the effectiveness of the Qwik-Zyme L (QZL) biocatalyst, a wastewater additive developed and produced by AquaFix Inc. The addition of QZL, according to product labeling, aids in the removal of fats, oils and wastewater grease.
 This study was developed at the Wisconsin Institute for Sustainable Technology (WIST) at the University of Wisconsin – Stevens Point.
 A total of nine different sources of fats were tested.
 Seven sourced from non-animal, with two sourced from animal products.

 Only trace amounts of short chained fatty acids (SCFA) were observed during the study.
 Due to no quantifiable levels of SCFA having been detected their results will not be individually listed.